Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Results and Discussion

 \subsubsection{Substrate Region}

-As outlined in \Cref{sec:Method}, the crystal generation method employed here utilises a three-atom-thick fixed diamond layer to mimic the supportive role of the substrate typically used in CVD crystal growth.
-This substrate region spans a thickness of seven atoms, independent of the overall crystal size.
+As outlined in \Cref{sec:Method}, the crystal generation method includes a three-atom-thick fixed diamond layer to mimic the supportive role of the substrate typically used in CVD crystal growth.
+The size of this region was fixed at seven atomic layers from the fixed substrate, independent of the overall crystal size.
 This consistent definition enables a direct comparison of the influence of bulk region size and substrate anchoring on inter-planar distances.

-In the substrate region, the inter-planar distances between the (1\;1\;0) and (1\;0\;0) planes are broadly similar.
-Figures \ref{fig:IP_Plots}a,d show that, for the three E3-category crystals, there is little deviation in this region.
-This is further corroborated by the green bars in \Cref{fig:Dist_Bars}, which show similar values for all crystal sizes and for both plane sets.
-This is particularly the case for the C-category crystals, where simulation statistics are highest.
-Larger crystals (E-1 and E-2) show slight variation between inter-category sizes, but these largely remain within the statistical error bars and are therefore not considered significant.
+In the substrate region, the inter-planar distances between the (1\;1\;0) and (1\;0\;0) planes are broadly similar, as can be seen in \Cref{fig:Dist_Bars} (and Figure S13 in the SI) which show similar values for all crystal sizes and for both plane sets.
+This is particularly the case for the C-category crystals, where simulation statistics are highest and thus the error bars in \Cref{fig:Dist_Bars} are smallest.
+Larger crystals (E1 and E2) show slight variation between inter-category sizes, as seen from the larger statistical error bars and directly from Figure S13.
+These, however, largely remain within these statistical error bars and are therefore not considered significant.
 Overall, these observations indicate that the substrate is playing a supportive role in constraining this region for both the (1\;1\;0) and (1\;0\;0) crystalline planes.